gbonacini/nuclear_rng_generation2/README.md

 Introduction:
 =============

-This project permits the creation of RNG generators based on nuclear decay interfacing  a Geiger counter with audio exit.
+This project permits the creation of RNG generators based on nuclear decay,  interfacing  a Geiger counter with audio exit to a MC.
 It's an evolution of my previous project you find here:

 [NuclearRNG text Here](https://github.com/gbonacini/nuclear_random_number_generator)

-and theoretically it permits the conversion of any Geiger with audio feedback to that purpose so, differently from its predecessor, this appliance doesn't use esotic hardware.
+Theoretically it permits the conversion of any Geiger with audio feedback to an RNG in fact, differently from its predecessor, this appliance doesn't use esotic hardware but standard Geiger counters.
 A Raspberry Pico W is employed as microcontroller platform.

 ![alt text](./screenshots/appliance.jpg "Appliance")